mano-at-sdsc/published-documentation/TableInfo:-biosample.tsv.md

-The `biosample.tsv` table will contain one row per biosample in your program.
+The `biosample.tsv` table will contain one row for each biosample in your program.

 Field | Field Description | Required? | Field Value Type | Extra Info
 ------|-------------------|:-----------:|:-------------:|------------